India National PolioPlus: Political front

-INPPS has garnered political support for the program by involving the President, the Prime Minister, Chief Ministers, Health Ministers and local politicians in the program.
+INPPS has garnered political support for the program by involving the President, the Prime Minister, chief ministers, health ministers, and local politicians in the program.

-Rotary also enlisted bureaucratic support by involving the Cabinet Secretary, the Chief Secretary, the Principal Secretary, District Magistrates and other health officials in the polio campaign.
+Rotary also enlisted bureaucratic support by involving the Cabinet Secretary, the Chief Secretary, the Principal Secretary, District Magistrates, and other health officials in the polio campaign.

-Rotary approached senior minority leaders such as the Shahi Imam of Jama Masjid and the President of All India Muslim Personal Law Board and was successful in enlisting their support.
-Further INPPC formed a Rotary Muslim Ulema Committee in the state of Uttar Pradesh, consisting of senior Muslim scholars and religious leaders to address issues of resistance among the Muslim population and appeal to Muslim parents to immunize children against Polio.
+Rotary approached senior minority leaders such as the Shahi Imam of the Jama Masjid (congregational mosque) and the President of the All India Muslim Personal Law Board and was successful in enlisting their support.
+Further, INPPC formed a Rotary Muslim Ulema Committee in the state of Uttar Pradesh, consisting of senior Muslim scholars and religious leaders, to address issues of resistance among the Muslim population and appeal to Muslim parents to immunize children against polio.

-Today, this Ulema Committee that Rotary helped set up in the State is a vital resource that the U.P.
-Govt. and other social organizations seek intervention from time to time for their ongoing programs to bring about an overall improvement in the social-economic life of the minority community.
+Today, this Ulema Committee, which Rotary helped set up in the State, is a vital resource that the U.P.
+Govt. and other social organizations seek intervention from time to time for their ongoing programs, aimed at bringing about an overall improvement in the social-economic life of the minority community.

 Contributions and achievements

-Humanitarian organizations world over are partnering with Rotary International in their biggest humanitarian initiative to rid the world of Polio.
+Humanitarian organizations world over are partnering with Rotary International in their biggest humanitarian initiative to rid the world of polio.
 In a major boost to the eradication campaign, the Gates Foundation contributed a whopping US$355 million.
 Rotary International accepted to raise US$200 million against the Gates Foundation grant by June 2012.
-Rotary help raise the matching grant exceeding the challenge.
+Rotary help raises the matching grant, exceeding the challenge.

 On 13 January 2012, India surpassed one year without detecting a single case of poliovirus.
-On 27 March 2014, the World Health Organization (WHO) is expected to certify India as a polio free country, marking more than three years since the last case of polio there.
+On 27 March 2014, the World Health Organization (WHO) is expected to certify India as a polio-free country, marking more than three years since the last case of polio there.

 India had traditionally been considered one of the toughest places in the world to eradicate polio.
 In 2009, India reported 741 polio cases, more than any other country in the world.
 In 2010, India reported just 42 cases out of 1,352 cases reported globally.

-Google.org, inspired by Rotary's efforts donated a sum of US$3.5 million to the Polio eradication effort worldwide to Rotary Foundation.
-In India, the Aditya Birla Group with its patron Rajashree Birla, who is an honorary member of Rotary Club Mumbai has contributed US$9 million.
-Usha Mittal (of Arcellor Mittal Group) has donated to Rotary a total contribution of US$1.5 million towards Polio eradication fund.
-And, Harshad Mehta, chairman of Rosy Blue Diamond has contributed more than US$3.5 million.
+Google.org, inspired by Rotary's efforts, donated a sum of US$3.5 million to the polio eradication effort worldwide to Rotary Foundation.
+In India, the Aditya Birla Group, with its patron Rajashree Birla, who is an honorary member of the Rotary Club of Mumbai, has contributed US$9 million.
+Usha Mittal (of Arcellor Mittal Group) has donated to Rotary a total contribution of US$1.5 million towards the polio eradication fund.
+And Harshad Mehta, chairman of Rosy Blue Diamond, has contributed more than US$3.5 million.

-In January 2014, India completed three years without a case of Polio and along with 10 SEAR countries was awarded the Southeast Asia Regional Polio-free certification by WHO on 27 March 2014.
+In January 2014, India completed three years without a case of polio and, along with 10 SEAR countries, was awarded the Southeast Asia Regional Polio-free certification by WHO on 27 March 2014.

 Rotary is supplying material to Government of India to improve upon the Rotary Immunization level.